Alexander-Heinz/vdi_chatbot/README.md

 - **📚 Knowledge Base**: A well-organized collection of question-answer pairs, enhanced with links and categories, created from VDI/VDE-IT's FAQs through web scraping.
 - **🔍 User-Friendly Interface**: An intuitive Streamlit UI that makes it easy for users to interact with the chatbot and find relevant information.
 - **📊 Usage Monitoring**: Tracks statistics on user interactions, including types of queries, languages used, and feedback, to improve the user experience continually.
-- **⚙️ Background Data Processing**: Regularly scrapes relevant data and indexes it, ensuring accurate and timely responses to user queries.
 - **🔒 Contextual Answer Restriction**: Limits responses to the available information retrieved, ensuring answers remain relevant and contextually appropriate.